noopurP/NBAY6170_project/README.md

     13. Vio_trend - Linear correlation coefficient of the number of Violations committed every month over the year
     14. Threat_to_PB - Separately calculated the number of crimes committed against the Person such as Homicide, Assualt, Kidnapping and the number of crimes committed against the belongings such as Theft, Fraud, Burglary, etc. The taking a ratio of these values to give a sense of whether the area poses a threat to the person or to their belongings.

+A. All the features we intuitively thought would be informative in the dataset for clustering Precincts (pre_df Pandas dataframe):